pavankumarmurugan/cmpu9010-team-project-group-1/documents/week_6/Monday.md

 ### **4. Discussion about Tuesday Meeting with Brendan**

-- Discussed various point with Brendon regarding AI model used and gave status updates.
+- Discussed various point with Brendan regarding AI model used and gave status updates.

 - How the tasks are going on everyone end, what are the challenges we are facing and how can we solve these.